 8. The ancient Greeks used the word paideia to cover the broad cultural formation of individuals.
 The extensive range of this concept can be gauged from the section on ‘Ancient Greece’ in the Stanford Encyclopedia of Philosophy article on ‘Civic Education’.
 For a detailed discussion of the refinement of desire and emotion as part of Aristotle’s conception of moral training, see ‘Shaping the Youth: Aristotle on the Education of Desire and Emotion’, a 2011 MA thesis by Jason DeRoche, submitted to Carleton University Ottawa, Ontario.
-See also the forthcoming Aristotle’s Way: How Ancient Wisdom Can Change Your Life by Edith Hall.
+See also Aristotle’s Way: How Ancient Wisdom Can Change Your Life by Edith Hall.

 An interesting contemporary attempt to apply principles of virtue ethics in an educational context is The Jubilee Centre for Character and Virtues in the School of Education at the University of Birmingham.
 See, in particular, the publications of Professor Kristján Kristjánsson and Dr Tom Harrison.

 Without any reference to philosophy, family physician and author Leonard Sax has written about the necessity for parents to educate their children’s desire, rather than simply allowing them to pursue happiness (see ‘“I Just Want Her To Be Happy”: The Collapse of American Parenting’, First Things, 5 May 2017).

-9. My next review will be of Nicholas Carr’s The Shallows: What the Internet Is Doing to Our Brains.
+9. I will post a review of Nicholas Carr’s The Shallows: What the Internet Is Doing to Our Brains in due course.

 10. In providing feedback on the first draft of this paper, Michael Francis Roach of the Facebook ‘Thomism Discussion Group’ brought to my attention the work of Cambridge academic, Daniel De Haan.
 Two of his papers are of particular significance for this review: ‘Thomistic Hylomorphism, Self-Determination, Neuroplasticity, and Grace: The Case of Addiction’ (2012), and ‘The Ratio of Addiction within an Aristotelian Philosophical Anthropology: A Proposal’ (2014).
 It is gratifying to read these papers, for two reasons.
 First, they confirm my intuition that the Aristotelian-Thomistic tradition is relevant to addiction.
 Second, although De Haan is writing in an academic idiom, his basic conclusions do not contradict my own.